-- Common directorships across Standard Europe and Standard Club; - Cross-review of Standard Club issues in place at board and management level; - Right to commute the quota share contract in place with Standard Re at any time, for any reason under the terms of the contract; - Standard Re has undertaken to advise the club of any material change in their investment rules; - Standard Europe monitors the performance of Standard Asia and the group as a whole; - Standard Europe monitors the forward looking solvency of Standard Re and the group as a whole; - Standardised processes, procedures and risk control measures are in place across the group.
+- Common directorships across Standard UK and Standard Club; - Cross-review of Standard Club issues in place at board and management level; - Right to commute the quota share contract in place with Standard Re at any time, for any reason under the terms of the contract: - Standard Re has undertaken to advise the club of any material change in their investment rules; - Standard UK monitors the performance of Standard Asia and the group as a whole; - Standard UK monitors the forward-looking solvency of Standard Re and the group as a whole; - Standardised processes, procedures and risk control measures are in place across the group.

-The Standard Club recovery and resolution plan considers the impact of different insolvency and run-off scenarios from the perspective of each major legal entity.
+The Standard Club recovery and resolution plan considers the impact of different insolvency and run-off scenarios from the perspective of each legal entity within the group.